Mandy-Gu/Data-Design-Representation-UC-Davis/README.md

 ## Part 3: Leverage MapReduce to aggregate huge amount of data efficiently
 1. Connect Python to MongoDB
+2. Store json file to MongoDB line by line
-2. Utilize **MapReduce** to carry out analysis highly efficiently instead of using aggregation function
+3. Utilize **MapReduce** to carry out analysis highly efficiently instead of using aggregation function